 - Use warm-light LEDs.

-- Turn of lights seasonally from dusk to dawn mid-March through early June for spring migration and late August to mid-November for fall migration.
+- Turn off lights seasonally from dusk to dawn mid-March through early June for spring migration and late August to mid-November for fall migration.

-From DIY to professionally installed solutions, it’s evident that there’s a wide range of solutions that can help homeowners prevent birds from hitting their windows.
-To find out more about specialized glass, window film and windows for your home or business, contact your local Glass Doctor® or schedule an appointment online.
+From DIY to professionally installed solutions, it’s evident that a wide range of solutions can help homeowners prevent birds from hitting their windows.
+To find out more about specialized glass, window film, and windows for your home or business needs, contact your local Glass Doctor® or schedule an appointment online.